 Even indoor pets can slip away and get lost.
 That's what a licence is for.
 A pet licence is a unique ID that tells us your pet belongs to you.
-It allows us to reunite the two of you more quickly if your pet ever gets lost or displaced in an emergency.
-It may even get your companion one free ride home each year.
+It allows us to reunite the 2 of you more quickly if your pet ever gets lost or displaced in an emergency.
+It may even get your companion 1 free ride home each year.
 Your pet safe and sound — to us, that peace-of-mind is priceless.

 Visa, Mastercard and American Express credit cards are accepted

 You must be 18 or older to license a pet

 The maximum number of pets allowed per residence is 6 cats and 3 dogs

 Before you begin using the online system it is helpful to know: